Miguel Flores (baseball)

 Flores' number 20 was retired by the Sultanes de Monterrey (left) on 21 July 2011 and by the Naranjeros de Hermosillo (right) on 6 November 2019.

-Miguel Ángel Flores González (born 16 August 1970) is a former professional baseball infielder and manager and current baseball executive for the Sultanes de Monterrey.
+Miguel Ángel Flores González (born 16 August 1970) is a Mexican former professional baseball infielder and manager and current baseball executive for the Sultanes de Monterrey.
 Flores played 15 seasons in the Mexican League, all but one with the Sultanes, and 16 seasons in the Mexican Pacific League.
 From 1990 to 1995 he played minor league baseball in the Cleveland Indians organization.
 He is the current sporting director of the Sultanes de Monterrey.

 Early career

 Flores was born on 16 August 1970 in Monterrey, Nuevo León.
 He played youth baseball in Monterrey's Liga Pequeña de Beisbol Obispado (Obispado Baseball Little League).
 He was later selected to represent Nuevo León in national amateur baseball competitions and moved to San Antonio, Texas to play baseball at Luther Burbank High School.